gh9869827/fifo-tool-datasets/README.md

 - Download `README.md` and `LICENSE` files from the Hub if they are present in the remote repository
 - Create a `.hf_meta.json` file when downloading, storing the adapter, download timestamp, and commit hash
 - Use that metadata to verify the remote commit before upload
+- Auto-detect the adapter on download if `--adapter` isn't provided
 - Block uploads if the remote has changed since download, unless `-y` is passed to override
 - Diff local vs. remote documentation files and skip upload if content has not changed